4pplet/waffling60/README.md

 - On solder versions: Switch rotation is only with LED facing south.

 ## **Disclaimer/note:**
-- **On hot swap version: Switch rotation is North, south and 90 degree, MAKE SURE TO CHECK SO THIS WILL NOT CAUSE KEYCAP ISSUES FOR YOU.
-Clip-in stabilziers is recommended for hot-swap version.**
+- **On hot swap version:** Switch rotation is North, south and 90 degree, MAKE SURE TO CHECK SO THIS WILL NOT CAUSE KEYCAP ISSUES FOR YOU.
+Clip-in stabilziers is recommended for hot-swap version
-- **Important: These PCB's (Polaris compatible version) are not officially endorsed by ai03 and ai03 takes no responsibility or offers any support for these if there is any issue.
+- **Important:** These PCB's (Polaris compatible version) are not officially endorsed by ai03 and ai03 takes no responsibility or offers any support for these if there is any issue.
 I have been given permission to open source and offer these for sale.**

 ## Layout support:
 ![alt text](./readme-images/layout_support.jpg "Layout support")